 Lord Chaitanya describes that the Lord has hundreds and millions of Names, not just Krishna, Govinda, etc. The Supreme Person has so many Names, and in each of these transcendental Names He has invested all His transcendental energies–His transcendental energies being different than His material energies.
 The transcendental energies of the Supreme as well as the spiritual world itself (Vrindavan), which is full of unconditional love and without anxiety, are contained in the Holy Names.
 When a person repeats the Holy Names, he begins to become increasingly purified of material contamination and begins to experience actually being situated in the spiritual world, the world of no anxiety, the world of pure, unconditional love for the Supreme Lord and all living beings.
 This is the effect of regularly hearing and chanting the Holy Names.

 Those who consider the Names of the Supreme Person to be ordinary sound vibration (such as some so-called yogis and meditators who say that any sound will be effective if you meditate on it) are complete nonsense.
 They are atheists.
-They reject the existence of the Original Cause, and therefore they reject the existence of His Names as being distinct from other names.
+They reject the existence of God, and therefore they reject the existence of His Names as being distinct from other names.

 Sometimes you’ll find so-called meditators and “gurus” saying, “Oh, you can chant any name.”
 If this is true, why do they have their followers chant the Name “Krishna”?
 They’ll say, “Oh, because my followers think ‘Krishna’ is better.
 They’re attracted to chanting ‘Krishna’ so we let them.
 But really it could be anything.”So why don’t they have their followers chant “Reagan, Reagan, Reagan,” “Brezhnev, Brezhnev, Brezhnev,” “Mickey Mantle,” or “butter, butter, butter”?
 We don’t need to be great babas and gurus to know that their statements are stupid and, in fact, demoniac.
 And there’s no use giving mantra meditation classes for $75 a hit if you’re saying that all words are the same anyway.
 People have been chanting all kinds of words their whole lives—they’ve been chanting “money, money, money, love, love, sex, sex, lust, lust, gimme, gimme.”
 They’ve been chanting all kind of sounds in all kinds of languages.
 So why aren’t they purified?
 Why don’t all the damn commercials that keep going through their heads purify them?